Wolf Creek Narrows Natural Area

 Directions

 From the Slippery Rock exit off I-79, go east on Rt.
 108 to Slippery Rock.
 At the light in town, turn left on Rt.
-258. Go one block, turn left on W. Water St., and follow it for approx. 2 miles (W. Water St. becomes Miller Rd.) until it crosses a bridge over Wolf Creek.
-Cross the bridge and turn left into a small parking area at the head of a dirt lane.
+258. Go one block, turn left on W. Water St., and follow it for approx. 1.2 miles (W. Water St. becomes Miller Rd.) to the upper parking area and trailhead on the right.
+To reach the lower parking area, continue on Miller Rd. for another 0.5 mile to a metal bridge.
+Cross the bridge and immediately turn left into a small parking area.
 Walk back across the bridge, and the trailhead is on the left.
 Please use caution and watch for traffic along the road.

 Visitor Tips